 The project will:

-The main construction contract for Wynyard Walk was awarded to Thiess Pty Ltd in September 2012, and major work on the project started in late 2012.
+The main construction contract for Wynyard Walk was awarded to CPB Contractors (formerly Thiess pty Ltd) in September 2012, and major work on the project started in late 2012.

 In early 2014, construction at the Western Portal was put on hold to allow archaeologists to work on the site to preserve significant European and indigenous artefacts unearthed during excavation.